 There are no provisions allowing shareholders to move new resolutions at the general meetings under the Companies Act (Revised) of Cayman Islands.
-However, pursuant to the articles of association, shareholders who wish to move a resolution may by means of requisition convene an EGM following the procedures set out above.
+However, pursuant to Article 64 of the articles of association of the Company, shareholders who wish to move a resolution may by means of requisition convene an EGM following the procedures set out above.